Second-Order Mirror Descent: Convergence in Games Beyond Averaging and Discounting: Introduction

-In \textit{games}, the most popular manifestation of the mirror descent algorithm is the continuous-time mirror descent dynamics (MD), which models after \cite{Raginsky12} in a single-player/optimization setup.
-MD is variously referred to as dual averaging (DA) in continuous games \cite{MZ2019, Staudigl17} and Follow-the-Regularized-Leader (FTRL) or exponential learning in finite games \cite{Flokas, Mertikopoulos16, Mertikopoulos18}.
-The core appeal of MD lies in its flexibility in adapting to a wide variety of setups as well as its rich theoretical properties.
-In particular, MD is known to converge in terms of its generated strategies under a trio of \textit{strict} assumptions: \begin{itemize} \item[(i)] the game is \textit{strictly monotone}, i.e., the pseudo-gradient of the game is a strictly monotone operator\cite{Facchinei_I}.
+For \textit{games}, mirror descent is often analyzed as a set of ordinary differential equations (ODEs), referred to as the continuous-time mirror descent dynamics (MD), which can be seen as the multi-agent extension of \cite[p.
+87]{Nemirovsky83}.
+MD is also referred to as dual averaging (DA) in continuous games \cite{MZ2019, Staudigl17} and Follow-the-Regularized-Leader (FTRL) or exponential learning in finite games \cite{Flokas, Mertikopoulos16, Mertikopoulos18}.
+The core appeal of MD lies in its flexibility in adapting to a wide variety of problem settings as well as its rich theoretical properties.
+In particular, MD is known to converge to the Nash equilibrium (NE) in terms of its generated strategies under a trio of \textit{strict} assumptions: \begin{itemize} \item[(i)] the game is \textit{strictly monotone}, i.e., the pseudo-gradient of the game is a strictly monotone operator\cite{Facchinei_I}.
 The class of strictly monotone games captures games that admit strictly concave potential functions, as well as saddle-point problems with strictly convex, strictly concave saddle functions, a special case of diagonally strict concavity of \cite{Rosen65}. \item[(ii)] the NE is \textit{strictly variationally stable} (in the sense of \cite{MZ2019}).
-The class of games with a strictly stable NE (or strictly variationally stable games \cite{Zhou_Lossy_18}) contains the class of strictly monotone games, as well as strictly coherent saddle point problems \cite{Optimistic_MD}. \item[(iii)] the NE is \textit{strict} \cite{Harsanyi}, which coincides with a locally strictly stable NE in finite games \cite{MZ2019}. \end{itemize}
+The class of games with a strictly variationally stable NE (also known as \textit{strictly variationally stable games} \cite{Zhou_Lossy_18}) contains the class of strictly monotone games, as well as strictly coherent saddle point problems \cite{Optimistic_MD}. \item[(iii)] the NE is \textit{strict} \cite{Harsanyi}, which coincides with a locally strictly variationally stable NE in finite games \cite{MZ2019}. \end{itemize}